Frequently Asked Questions

 The CSA model is not for everyone.
 In the spirit of having everyone on the same page before beginning this journey, you should have an idea of what kind of people the CSA is best for:

-1. People who are willing to put in a little time to cook.
+1. People who are willing to put in time to cook.

 If you already find yourself not eating many vegetables or not cooking very often, you may find it difficult to get through all of the produce in a week.
 For some, it is a lot of food and sometimes more to cook than one can handle.
 However, if you love vegetables and to cook you will have no problem getting through your share every week.
 Kira and I cook through a CSA share in one or two meals.
 It all depends on where you're at AND the amount of effort you are realistically able and willing to put in.